Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `EduLink NUS` and the **Actor** is the `National University of Singapore professors and teaching assistants`, unless specified otherwise)

-**Use Case: Add a Tag to a Student's Profile**
+#### Use Case: Add Tags to a Student's Profile

 **MSS**

-1. User request to list students.
+1. User requests to list all students.
+(UC XX)
-2. AddressBook shows a list of all students.
+2. EduLink-NUS shows a list of all students.
-3. User get to know the name or ID of a specific student.
+3. User gets to know the ID of a specific student.
-4. User requests to add tag a specific student by inputting that student's ID and tag information.
+4. User requests to add tags a specific student by inputting that student's ID and tags.
-5. The tag is successfully added to that student.
+5. The tags are successfully added to that student.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.